numaproj/numaflow/docs/user-guide/reference/configuration/istio.md

     ...
 ```

-If you want to apply same configuration to all the vertices, use [Vertex Template](./pipeline-customization.md#vertices) configuration:
+If you want to apply same configuration to all the vertices, use [Vertex Template](./pipeline-customization.md#vertices):

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1